Thinking of a career in music, acting, filmmaking, dance or production? Transitions 20/40 could help you get on your way.

 The initiative also aims to enhance and develop a wide range of personal and professional skills, which will benefit students throughout their learning pathway and beyond.

-The Royal Conservatoire of Scotland’s Transitions 20/40 initiative is financially supported by the Scottish Funding Council, with the current programme running until 31 July 2017.
+The Royal Conservatoire of Scotland’s Transitions 20/40 initiative is financially supported by the Scottish Funding Council.
+The programme has receive a renewal of funding and will run until at least 31 July 2020.